ministryofjustice/hmpps-tech-docs-monitor/README.md

 # Tech Docs Template - Page Expiry Notifier

-This repository was [forked](https://github.com/ministryofjustice/tech-docs-monitor) from ministryofjustice/tech-docs-monitor
+This repository is loosely based on [ministryofjustice/tech-docs-monitor](https://github.com/ministryofjustice/tech-docs-monitor), re-written in Python for convenience.

 It's specifically designed to run against the hmpps-tech-docs but I guess it could be extended to others...